5 Days in Crete – A Love Letter to My Favorite Greek Island (and Its Moussaka, Beaches & Sunsets)

 Balos Beach Crete

-Crete is the larges (and my favorite) of all the Greek islands.
-There is tons to see and I would love to spend a month exploring this beautiful island.
-But since that’s not an option for all of us sadly, I’ve put together my ultimate 5 days in Crete itinerary.
+Crete is the largest (and my favorite) of all the Greek islands.
+It’s filled with dreamy beaches, charming towns like Chania and Heraklion, amazing food, mountain adventues & is one of the most reasonably prices Greek islands.
+There is tons to see and I could easily spend a month exploring this beautiful island.
+But in the meantime I’ve put together my ultimate 5 days in Crete itinerary.

-You can see a ton in Crete in 5 days!
-Especially if you’re ok with a jam packed itinerary (like me) I recommend basing yourself in Chania, one of the biggest and most charming cities in Chania.
+You can see a lot in Crete in 5 days!
+Especially if you’re ok with a packed itinerary (like me) I recommend basing yourself in Chania, one of the biggest and most charming cities in Crete.
 Chania has an airport with daily flights from Athens, and is easily accusable to Crete’s most famous beaches, Knossos, Samaria Gorge and more!

 Keep reading below for my recommendations on spending 5 days in Crete.
 If you have a little less time to explore you can find my 3 day itinerary here.